 Many Amazon Web Services (AWS) customers require a data storage and analytics solution that offers more agility and flexibility than traditional data management systems.
 A data lake is a new and increasingly popular way to store and analyze data because it allows companies to manage multiple data types from a wide variety of sources, and store this data, structured and unstructured, in a centralized repository.

 The AWS Cloud provides many of the building blocks required to help customers implement a secure, flexible, and cost-effective data lake.
 These include AWS managed services that help ingest, store, find, process, and analyze both structured and unstructured data.
-To support our customers as they build data lakes, AWS offers the data lake solution, which is an automated reference implementation that deploys a highly available, cost-effective data lake architecture on the AWS Cloud along with a user-friendly console for searching and requesting datasets.
+To support our customers as they build data lakes, AWS offers Data Lake on AWS, which deploys a highly available, cost-effective data lake architecture on the AWS Cloud along with a user-friendly console for searching and requesting datasets.

-AWS offers a data lake solution that automatically configures the core AWS services necessary to easily tag, search, share, transform, analyze, and govern specific subsets of data across a company or with other external users.
-The solution deploys a console that users can access to search and browse available datasets for their business needs.
-The solution also includes a federated template that allows you to launch a version of the solution that is ready to integrate with Microsoft Active Directory.
+Data Lake on AWS automatically configures the core AWS services necessary to easily tag, search, share, transform, analyze, and govern specific subsets of data across a company or with other external users.
+The Guidance deploys a console that users can access to search and browse available datasets for their business needs.
+It also includes a federated template that allows you to launch a version of the solution that is ready to integrate with Microsoft Active Directory.

-The diagram below presents the data lake architecture you can deploy in minutes using the solution's implementation guide and accompanying AWS CloudFormation template.
+The diagram below presents the data lake architecture you can build using the example code on GitHub.

-The AWS CloudFormation template configures the solution's core AWS services, which includes a suite of AWS Lambda microservices (functions), Amazon Elasticsearch for robust search capabilities, Amazon Cognito for user authentication, AWS Glue for data transformation, and Amazon Athena for analysis.
+The code configures a suite of AWS Lambda microservices (functions), Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) for robust search capabilities, Amazon Cognito for user authentication, AWS Glue for data transformation, and Amazon Athena for analysis.

 Data access ﬂexibility